GPU pricing / Provider comparison

 Is RunPod cheaper than Lambda?

-Prices change, so verify the current provider pages.
-The better comparison is total job cost after storage, transfer, setup, retries, and utilization.
+RunPod may be cheaper for some workloads and Lambda may be cheaper for others, so verify current provider pricing pages and quotes.
+The useful comparison is total job cost after availability, storage, transfer, setup, retries, utilization, support, and team workflow are included.

 Which is better for experimentation?